javiercarreno/devops-test/README.md

 - A terraform file with "somewhat" valid structure
 - A python file scaffold

-The idea of this tests is have a Jenkinsfile to check that the infrastructure is up-to-date on AWS regarding the terraform file, and after the checks it should send an SSM command to the EC2 instances to execute a puppet agent update command.
+The idea of this tests is have a Jenkinsfile to check that the infrastructure is up-to-date on AWS regarding the terraform file, and after the checks it should send an SSM command to the EC2 instances to execute "/usr/local/bin/testapp-autoupdater" command.

 Take in mind: